richjava/vue-newsfeed/README.md

 ## TODO
-The News Feed should remember which articles have been favourited. and the collections are currently not synced with each other.
+The News Feed should remember which articles have been favourited.

 ## Getting started
 You will need a db.js file in the app directory: